What is Sponsorship?

 1. Sponsorship may be regarded as a partnership arrangement.
 The partners work together for common objectives.

-2. The relationship between the parties is formalised in an agreement or contract with terms and conditions that are quite specific.
+2. The relationship between the parties is formalized in an agreement or contract with terms and conditions that are quite specific.

 3. The relationship between the parties is officially recognised and acknowledged.
 This is evidenced by one partner using the name, logo, photos and other similar commercial properties of the other.
 This usage however may be strictly governed in accordance with conditions set by the sponsorship agreement